Tribology: Fields

-Recently, intensive studies of superlubricity (phenomenon of vanishing friction) have sparked due to increasing demand for energy savings.
-Furthermore, the development of new materials, such as graphene and ionic liquids, allows for fundamentally new approaches to solve tribological problems.
+Superlubricity (phenomenon of vanishing friction) is topical, as are newer materials, such as graphene and ionic liquids, which are relevant to tribological problems.

 Societies

 There are now numerous national and international societies, including: the Society of Tribologists and Lubrication Engineers (STLE) in the US, the Institution of Mechanical Engineers and Institute of Physics (IMechE Tribology Group, IOP Tribology Group) in the UK, the German Society for Tribology (Gesellschaft für Tribologie), the Korean Tribology Society (KTS), the Malaysian Tribology Society (MYTRIBOS), the Japanese Society of Tribologists (JAST), the Tribology Society of India (TSI), the Chinese Mechanical Engineering Society (Chinese Tribology Institute) and the International Tribology Council.

-Research approach

-Tribology research is mostly empirical, which can be explained by the vast number of parameters that influence friction and wear in tribological contacts.
-Thus, most research fields rely heavily on the use of standardized tribometers and test procedures as well component-level test rigs.